Don’t let the massive crowds ruin your experience — read this Shanghai Disneyland guide to make the most out of your trip!

 via GIPHY

-1) Plan the best time to visit
+1) Plan the Best Time to Visit

-Disney Castle (Backview) - Shanghai Disneyland Guide
+Disneyland castle - Shanghai Disneyland

 Maximise your experience at Shanghai Disneyland by picking the best possible day to visit.
-It’s always packed in Disneyland.
-But on certain days it’s really packed.
+It’s always packed in Disneyland, but on certain days it’s really packed.
 If you’re not a fan of spending most of your time in queues, be sure to avoid:

-Weekends: Fridays and Saturdays tend to be more packed than Sundays.
+Weekends — Fridays and Saturdays tend to be more packed than Sundays.
 If your itinerary allows, the best time to come is between Tuesday to Thursday when the crowds are more manageable.
 Plus, tickets are cheaper on weekdays!

-School Holidays: China has two main school holidays you should avoid — Winter Break (January to February) and Summer Break (July to September).
+School Holidays China has two main school holidays you should avoid — winter break (January to February), and summer break (July to September).

 2) Save Time & Money by Pre-booking Your Tickets